samplchallenges/SAMPL6/physical_properties/pKa/analysis/analysis_of_typeI_predictions/README.md

   - `AbsoluteErrorPlots\` - This directory contains a bar plot for each method showing the absolute error for each macroscopic pKa prediction compared to experiment.
   - `StatisticsTables/` - This directory contains machine readable copies of Statistics Table and bootstrap distributions of performance statistics.
     - `statistics_bootstrap_distributions.pdf` - Violin plots showing bootstrap distributions of performance statistics of each method.
 Each method is labelled by submission ID.
+    - `typeI_submission_collection.csv` - A table of prediction data matched with experimental data according to Hungarian algorithm.
+    - `typeI_submission_full_collection.csv` - A table that contains prediction data matched to experimental data and also entries for unmatched experimental and predicted pKas for each submission.
+    - `MAE_vs_method_plot.pdf`
+    - `MAE_vs_method_plot_colored_by_method_category.pdf`
+    - `RMSE_vs_method_plot.pdf`
+    - `RMSE_vs_method_plot_colored_by_method_category.pdf`
+    - `unmatched_pKa_vs_method_plot.pdf`
+    - `statistics.csv` - A table of performance statistics (RMSE, MAE, ME, R^2 and linear regression slope(m))
+    - `statistics_with_unmatched_pKa_numbers.csv` - A table of performance statistics (RMSE, MAE, ME, R^2 and linear regression slope(m)) and number unmatched pKas for each submission (number of experimental pKas predictions missed, number of extra predicted pKas).

 ## Remarks
-- pKa calculations with Epik were done after the experimental data was released online and will be considered as reference predictions.
-Epik predictions will be added to this analysis soon.
+- pKa calculations with Epik, Jaguar, and MoKa were done after the experimental data was released online and will be considered as reference predictions.
+These non-blind submissions have Submission IDs `nbXXX`.
 - pKas of the rest of the submissions were blindly predicted before experimental data was released.